-Not the way to exercise blind discipline at a wine tasting.
+Hey, ladies, that’s definitely not the way to exercise blind discipline at a wine tasting!

 Shinas Estate Wines (Victoria, Australia)